 Appaloosa White Pattern

-The Leopard Complex creates an incredibly diverse number of patterns and types and can be found across many breeds.
+The Leopard Complex creates an incredibly diverse number of pattern types and can be found across many breeds.
 While they are associated with Native Americans, spotted animals have been documented in history for thousands of years.
 The appy white pattern can occur on any color and varies a great deal in expression, some animals can display more than one pattern.

 Appaloosa Characteristics